Book to Morse Code Translator

 Generated media is not stored

-Generated MP3, WAV, WebM, and ZIP files are created for download.
+Generated MP3 and ZIP files are created for download.
 They are not stored in browser storage, and uploaded source files are not sent to MorseWords servers.

 Use text you can use